Facts about trans fats

 - Look for the words "partially hydrogenated" in the ingredient list.
 It means oils have been turned to solids and trans fats.
-Manufacturers can show 0 grams of trans fat if there is less than 5 grams per serving, often a small serving size shows 0 grams of trans fat, but it still might be in there.
+Manufacturers can show 0 grams of trans fat if there are less than 5 grams per serving; often a small serving size shows 0 grams of trans fat, but it still might be in there.
 If there are multiple servings in a package, then the whole package may contain several grams of trans fat.

-- Many fast food restaurants use solid oils with trans fat for frying.
+- Many fast-food restaurants use solid oils with trans fat for frying.
 Often they provide nutrition information on their menus.
-If you DO NOT see it posted, ask your server.
+If you do not see it posted, ask your server.
 You also may be able to find it on the restaurant's website.

 Making Healthy Food Choices

 Trans fats are found in many processed and packaged foods.
 Note that these foods are often low in nutrients and have extra calories from both fat and sugar:

 - Cookies, pies, cakes, biscuits, sweet rolls, and donuts

 - Frozen foods, such as frozen dinners, pizza, ice cream, frozen yogurt, milkshakes, and pudding

 - Fast food

 - Solid fats, such as shortening and margarine